cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 changes oprf_key at the time of a password change).
 In any case, this indicates that client_identity is a registered client at the time of the second activation.
 To conceal this information, S can implement the derivation of oprf_key as oprf_key=f(MK; client_identity) also for registered clients.
-Hiding changes in envelope, however, requires a change in the protocol.
+Hiding changes in the envelope, however, requires a change in the protocol.
 Instead of sending envelope as is, S would send an encryption of envelope under a key that the client derives from the OPRF result (similarly to prk) and that S stores during password registration.
-During the authenticated key exchange stage, the client will derive this key from the OPRF result, will use it to decrypt envelope, and continue with the regular protocol.
-If S uses a randomized encryption, the encrypted envelope will look each time as a fresh random string, hence S can simulate the encrypted envelope also for non-existing clients.
+During the authenticated key exchange stage, the client will derive this key from the OPRF result, will use it to decrypt the envelope, and continue with the regular protocol.
+If S uses a randomized encryption scheme, the encrypted envelope will look each time as a fresh random string, hence S can simulate the encrypted envelope also for non-existing clients.

-Note that the first case above does not change the protocol so its implementation is a server's decision (the client side is not changed).
+Note that the first case above does not change the protocol so its implementation is a server's decision (the client-side is not changed).
-The second case, requires changes on the client side so it changes OPAQUE itself.
+The second case requires changes on the client-side so it changes OPAQUE itself.

 [[https://github.com/cfrg/draft-irtf-cfrg-opaque/issues/22: Should this variant be documented/standardized?]]